kadiryonak/NLP-SpamDetector-with-BayesianOptimization/README.md

 - Model training with early stopping to prevent overfitting
 - Bayesian Optimization to find the best hyperparameters for the LSTM model

-### 4. Model Evaluation (`model_evaluation.py`)
+### 4. Utilities and Model Evaluation (`utils.py`)
 Evaluates the trained model on a test set to assess its performance, specifically its accuracy in classifying messages as spam or not spam.

-### 5. Utilities (`utils.py`)
 Includes utility functions that might be used across different parts of the project, such as loading data, tokenization, and padding sequences.

 ## Dependencies
 The project requires the following Python libraries: